Every year, Australia becomes the educational hub for numerous students pursuing degree programs in hospitality and tourism.

-Some of the top universities in Australia such as the University of Canberra, the University of South Wales and the Griffith University of Queensland have seen an incredible increase in the number of international students applying to hospitality, tourism, and personal services study programs.
+Renowned universities like the University of Canberra, the University of South Wales, and Griffith University in Queensland have witnessed a remarkable surge in international student applications for hospitality, tourism, and personal services courses.

 Three Qualification Levels

-There are three qualification levels in the hospitality, tourism and personal services sector.
+There are three qualification levels in the hospitality, tourism and personal services sectors.
 These are:

 VET (Vocational Education & Training) Study

 Let's know about them in detail: